Med116/samsclub/README.md

 1. Java 8 JRE
 2. git (to clone this)
 3. maven
-4. Browser to run the UI
+4. Browser to run the UI (with javascript enabled - tested on Chrome only)

 ## HOW TO BUILD/TEST

 1. Clone the repo onto a git installed machine with this command `https://github.com/Med116/samsclub.git`.
 To quickly run it, run the command `mvn spring-boot:run` from the root of the git repo.
 This is where the `pom.xml` file is located.
+Make sure you don't have any other app running on port 8080 when running this, or else it will fail.

 2. To build with the tests : `cd` into the repo, and issue the command `mvn clean install`.
 This will install a runnable jar file into the `target` directory